gwcbi/HPC/slurm.md

 + debug: 128GB, 2 hour time limit, for interactive jobs or quick tests
 + 2tb: for special requests

-`srun`
-This is used to submit a job for execution or initiate job steps in real time. srun has a wide variety of options to specify resource requirements, including: minimum and maximum node count, processor count, specific nodes to use or not use, and specific node characteristics (so much memory, disk space, certain required features, etc.).
-A job can contain multiple job steps executing sequentially or in parallel on independent or shared resources within the job's node allocation.

 `salloc -N 1 -p short -t 300`
 Typically this is used to allocate resources for a job and spawn a shell.
 The shell is then used to execute srun commands to launch parallel tasks.
 Use this when you are [running interactive jobs](interactive_jobs.md) on Colonial One.

+Before you can use the node that has been allocated to you, you must first ssh into it.
+First use `squeue` to find out which node has been allocated to you.
+Then, if node121 has been allocated, run the command `ssh node121` to get into the node.
+When you are finished running things on a node, type the command `exit` to return to the login node.

+`srun`
+This is used to submit a job for execution or initiate job steps in real time. srun has a wide variety of options to specify resource requirements, including: minimum and maximum node count, processor count, specific nodes to use or not use, and specific node characteristics (so much memory, disk space, certain required features, etc.).
+A job can contain multiple job steps executing sequentially or in parallel on independent or shared resources within the job's node allocation.

 `scancel job_id`
 This cancels a job that is in the queue or running on the cluster.
 You can get the job id by executing `squeue` when logged in on the cluster.